 Keane’s Unclaimed Property Due Diligence Services

-Most states include a requirement to perform unclaimed property due diligence mailings after the dormancy period has been met – usually three to five years after the payment or credit was originally generated.
-These letters are simply a notification to the owner that their property is in danger of escheating to the state of last known residence.
+Most states require companies to perform owner outreach efforts to property owners after the dormancy period has elapsed – usually three to five years after the payment or credit was originally generated.
+At this point, due diligence letters are simply notifications mailed to owners informing them that their property is in danger of escheating to the state of last known residence.

-However, by performing your own owner outreach program or research much earlier in the process (for example, when checks have been outstanding for six months), you stand a better chance of locating the owner and reuniting them with their funds.
-This in turn creates less dormant property and helps you save money on both returned mail and servicing inactive accounts and property.
+However, by performing owner outreach efforts or research early in the process (for example, when checks have been outstanding for six months) you are better positioned to locate property owners and reunite them with their funds.
+As a result, less dormant property is generated and helps you save money on both returned mail and servicing inactive accounts and property.

 Unclaimed Property Due Diligence Requirements by State